-We have been enjoying warmer days after a week of cooler more Fall like weather.
+We have been enjoying warmer days after a week of cooler more Fall-like weather.

-Traditional garden advice is to not do this kind of pruning until late winter, early Spring but that does not work for me as we can be buried in deep snow until the first of June.
+Traditional garden advice is to not do this kind of pruning until late winter, or early Spring but that does not work for me as we can be buried in deep snow until the first of June.

 That is not entirely accurate, it is not only pruning but also soil temperature and day length that encourage new growth so if your rose is truly dormant then it will not put on new growth until all conditions are right.